 Element Description Action Count This field is enabled only for Composite (OR) rules and if there are more than 2 subrules.
 Specify a number or use the up/down arrow keys to select a number.
 It indicates the maximum number of subrules that should meet the specified criteria for the rule to fire.
 For example, if you have 5 subrules and you specify the Count as 3, the rule fires if one, two, or three subrules meet the specified criteria.
 NOTE: The value should always be less than the number of subrules in the rule.
-Group by , , Select one or more attributes.
+Group by Lists the attributes you can use to group the correlation events.
+Select one or more attributes.
 For example, to group events by username, select The Group by list is enabled if there are two or more subrules. initusername.
 Time frame Indicates the time within which the specified Specify the time in hours, minutes, or seconds.
 Hr: Min: Sec criteria in the subrules should be satisfied for the rule to fire.